 Is Bellafill permanent?

-Can Bellafill be used as a lip filler?
+Can Bellafill be used in the lips?

 How does Bellafill compare to Juvederm?

 Another difference between Bellafill and Juvederm is the feasibility of dissolving the product, should you be unhappy with the results.
-Since one component of Bellafill is PMMA, there is no way to dissolve the product if you are unhappy with the results or have an allergic reaction to the product.
-With Juvederm, or any other hyaluronic dermal filler, if you are unhappy with the results or have an allergic reaction, you can have hyaluronidase injected into the treatment area to dissolve the product.
+Since one component of Bellafill is PMMA, there is no way to dissolve the product if you are unhappy with the results or have an allergic reaction to it.
+With Juvederm or any other hyaluronic dermal filler, if you are unhappy with the results or have an allergic reaction, you can have hyaluronidase injected into the treatment area to dissolve the product.